jamiesunderland/rest-my-case/README.md

 ```
 #### Adding a request hook
 A request hook can be added to the Http object if it is only used once.
-However, if you want your client to run a response hook with each request you must set it in the HttpConfig.
+However, if you want your client to run a request hook with each request you must set it in the HttpConfig.
 ```javascript
 // client.ts
 import Rmc, { HttpConfig, RmcClient, Http, Headers } from 'rest-my-case';